You have /5 articles left.

 “How often would you say you feel overwhelming anger or irritability?”

-These are some of the questions that greet students at Colorado State University when they log in to the university’s new online well-being portal, YOU@CSU.
-Created through a partnership with Grit Digital Health and officially launched this semester, YOU@CSU acts as a virtual counselor, asking students questions about their mental and physical well-being and directing them to the appropriate campus resources.
+These are some of the questions that greet students at Colorado State University when they log in to the university’s new online well-being portal, [email protected].
+Created through a partnership with Grit Digital Health and officially launched this semester, [email protected] acts as a virtual counselor, asking students questions about their mental and physical well-being and directing them to the appropriate campus resources.

 The platform is one of several digital tools -- from online portals to text messaging services and smartphone apps -- that colleges are using to provide wider access to mental health services as campus health centers struggle to meet the rising counseling demands of students.
 Use of what’s called telepsychology for mental health services is increasing, according a survey released earlier this year by the Association for University and College Counseling Center Directors.
 In the 2013-14 academic year, 6.6 percent of counseling centers reporting using telepsychology in some form.
 The following year, the figure was up to 9.1 percent.